zikula/core/docs/LayoutDesign/Menus/README.md

 Both dynamic and hard coded menus are enabled by the implementation of the [KnpMenuBundle](https://symfony.com/doc/current/bundles/KnpMenuBundle/index.html).
-Please note, KnpMenuBundle is already fully included, installed and configured.
-There is no need to take these steps as outlined in the docs.
+It is already fully included, installed and configured - so there is no need to take these steps as outlined in the docs.

 - [ExtensionMenu](Dev/ExtensionMenu.md)
 - [Hard coded menus](Dev/HardCodedMenus.md)